Learn how to partner with indirect providers in the Cloud Solution Provider program

 After Microsoft completes your enrollment verification which takes 3-5 business days, sign the Microsoft Partner Agreement on the Partner Center dashboard overview using Global admin credentials.
 To view and download the Microsoft Partner Agreement before signing it, click the Microsoft Partner Agreement link as shown below.
 If your account is stuck in verification after 5 business days, read The account verification process.

 Confirm that you've signed the Microsoft Partner Agreement on the Program Info section of Partner profile.
 Also, you will see a confirmation banner notification on the CSP Overview page.

 When your Partner Center account is ready to use, verify that you've been added to the admin agent group.
 To finish setting up your account, including adding other users, you must have admin agent permissions.
 Follow these steps to view or update your permissions:

-In your Partner Center, select the Settings icon and then select User management.
+From the Partner Center dashboard, select the Settings icon and then, under Account settings, select User management.

 Select your name from the list of users.
 Then select Admin agent if it's not already selected.
 Select Update.

 Working with an indirect provider allows you to offer a broader selection of Microsoft's cloud-based services and solutions to your customers.
 Indirect providers have the systems and infrastructure to offer a robust level of billing and support.
 Relying on them in this way lets you focus on your technology solutions and customer engagements.

 If you're not already working with a provider (also known as a distributor), you can search the list of official Microsoft providers to find one.
 When you find a provider you want to partner with, contact them directly to discuss their reseller programs, level of support, and terms.
 If both you and the provider want to work together, you'll need to connect your accounts on the Partner Center.

 If an indirect provider wants to connect with you on the Partner Center, they'll kick off the following workflow: